22 Messages to Actions Conversion Statistics

 1. 88% of the workweek consumed by communication tasks

-Grammarly’s 2024 research reveals that employees spend 88% of their workweek on writing, reading, and responding to messages, plus attending meetings.
-This overwhelming proportion leaves almost no time for the actual execution of work derived from those communications.
-The volume of incoming messages has outpaced human capacity to process them effectively.
+Grammarly’s 2024 research found that employees spend 88% of their workweek writing, reading, and responding to messages, plus sitting in meetings.
+That leaves almost no time to actually do the work those communications create.
+Incoming volume has simply outpaced what a person can process.

 2. Only 40% of time spent on skilled work